-A HECM for Purchase is a tremendous financial tool for those seniors buying their new home.
-With the HECM for Purchase reverse mortgage the home buyer provides a down down payment with the proceeds of their home sale or savings.
+A HECM for Purchase is a tremendous financial tool for those seniors that want to free up cash flow, protect their retirement assets and protect against medical needs later in retirement.
+You never knew a mortgage could do all this, did you?
+With the HECM for Purchase reverse mortgage, the home buyer provides a down payment with the proceeds of their home sale or savings.

 One benefit to utilizing a reverse mortgage to purchase a home is that it offers the senior the flexibility to make their monthly mortgage payment or they can defer some or all payments until the loan comes due.
-Having this cash flow every month can be a major retirement game changer.

 Another benefit to utilizing a reverse mortgage for purchase, instead of paying cash would be it allows your money to stay outside of your home for emergencies or any unforeseen retirement need.

-Lastly another major benefit would be the Line of Credit growth.
+Lastly, another major benefit would be the Line of Credit growth.
 This is probably the most misunderstood part of a Reverse Equity Line.
-Any un-used portion of the Line of Credit grows at rates such as 5 or 5.5%.
+Any unused portion of the Line of Credit grows at rates such as 5 or 5.5%.

-An example of Credit Line Growth
+One example of a Reverse Mortgage Line of Credit Growth

-By age 70 that Line of Credit has grown to $187,000 of available credit.
-By age 80, that credit line has grown to $285,000 to use for whatever purpose the retiree needs.
+By age 70 that Line of Credit has grown to over $200,000 of available credit.
+By age 80, that credit line has grown to over $350,000 to use for whatever purpose the retiree needs.

-Of course one can wait until age 70 or 80 to take out a reverse but one would lose that whole credit line growth from the prior years and you also fall into the current reverse lending limits of the later years should things change with qualifying.
+Of course one can wait until age 70 or 80 to take out a reverse but one would lose the whole credit line growth from the prior years and you also fall into the current reverse lending limits and guidelines of the later years should things change with qualifying.